Resource management for processes, files, devices, and memory. Deadlock and recovery procedures. Security issues. (Formerly CSCI 443)

 The research paper will investigate a topic related to Operating Systems.
 The results of the investigation will be submitted in two formats: a written paper and a videotaped presentation.
 The paper must be written according to APA style guidelines and consist of a minimum of 2,000 words.
 It must include at least 7 references, 1 of which may be the textbook and another of which may be the Bible.
 All other references must be from peer-reviewed sources.
 The Research Paper will be submitted in 3 separate deliverables: Topic Approval, References Page and Sentence Outline, and Final Draft.
 For the presentation, each student will create a 5 minute video explaining his or her research paper.
 PowerPoint slides must accompany the presentation and be incorporated in the video.

-Each quiz will cover the Reading & Study material for the module/week in which it is assigned.
+Each quiz will cover the Learn material for the Module: Week in which it is assigned.
 Each quiz will be open-book/open-notes and will have a time limit of 40 minutes.
 Each quiz will contain a variety of 20 multiple-choice and true/false questions.

 The student will complete a comprehensive Final Exam which will cover all the material from the course.
 This exam will be open-book/open-notes, contain a variety of 60 multiple-choice, true/false, and fill-in-the-blank questions, and have a time limit of 2 hours.